Why study Occupational Therapy at TWU?

 You’ll be prepared to meet occupational demands.

 We produce graduates who improve the lives of clients, serve in our communities and teach the next generation of practitioners.
-Our master of occupational therapy degree is accredited by the Accreditation Council for Occupational Therapy Education.
-Our students’ first-time pass rate on the National Board for Certification in Occupational Therapy exam was 100 percent in 2015.
+Our clinical doctor of occupational therapy degree (OTD) is accredited under the Accreditation Council for Occupational Therapy Education (ACOTE).

 You’ll be part of a legacy.